-I find myself doing this not just with fundraising appeals, but with other promo materials for musicians.
-From concert booking pitches and bios, to cover letters, CVs, and grant proposals—the whole gamut of musicians’ marketing material.
+I find myself doing this with fundraising appeals.
+But also with any promo materials for musicians.
+From concert booking pitches and bios, to cover letters, CVs, and grant proposals.
+The whole gamut of musicians’ marketing material.

 Yeah, I know, it’s a nerdy compulsion.

 My life-long affliction—my curiosity and investigative habit—has had its upside.
 It’s not only enabled me to help more musicians.
 It’s also kept my work fascinating.

 And thanks to this curiosity habit, I find insights and new tools all the time.